quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 {: #quic-datagramdatamoved-def title="QUICDatagramDataMoved definition"}

 ## migration_state_updated {#quic-migrationstateupdated}
-Importance: Extra

 Use to provide additional information when attempting (client-side) connection migration.
-While most details of the QUIC connection migration process can be inferred by observing the PATH_CHALLENGE and PATH_RESPONSE frames, in combination with the ConnectivityPathAssigned event, it can be useful to explicitly log the progression of the migration and potentially made decisions in a single location/event.
+While most details of the QUIC connection migration process can be inferred by observing the PATH_CHALLENGE and PATH_RESPONSE frames, in combination with the QUICPathAssigned event, it can be useful to explicitly log the progression of the migration and potentially made decisions in a single location/event.
+The event has Extra importance level; see {{Section 9.2 of QLOG-MAIN}}.

 Generally speaking, connection migration goes through two phases: a probing phase (which is not always needed/present), and a migration phase (which can be